X-ray annual modulation observed by XMM-Newton and Axion Quark Nugget Dark Matter: AQN-induced x-rays

 where

 $n(z)$ is the local density of positrons at distance $z$ from the nugget's surface, which has the following expression

 with

 where $n(z=0)$ reproduces an approximate formula for the plasma density in the Boltzmann regime at temperature, $T$.
-The function $h(x)$ in Eq. (\ref{eq:dQ0}) is a dimensionless function computed in~\cite{Forbes:2008uf} (see~Appendix~\ref{appendix:F_details} for details).
-The important features of the spectrum will be discussed in detail at the end of this subsection, but we would like to emphasize that the spectrum is qualitatively different from conventional black body radiation, despite of the fact that the electrosphere is characterized by a specific temperature, $T$.
-The reason is that the size of the system is much smaller than the photon's mean free path and, as a result, the photons cannot thermalize in this sstem the.
+The parameter $\bar{z}$ was introduced in ~\cite{Forbes:2008uf} as a constant of integration and has the dimension of a length scale where the Boltzmann regime is realized.
+The function $h(x)$ in Eq. (\ref{eq:dQ0}) is a dimensionless function computed in~\cite{Forbes:2008uf} (see ~\ref{appendix:F_details} for details).
+The important features of the spectrum will be discussed in detail at the end of this subsection, but we would like to emphasize that it is qualitatively different from conventional black body radiation, despite of the fact that the electrosphere is characterized by a specific temperature, $T$.
+The reason is that the size of the system is much smaller than the photon's mean free path and, as a result, the photons cannot thermalize in this system.
+The resulting spectrum is very broad and extends to the energies much lower than the temperature $T$, in contrast with black body radiation.